 2. Garam Masala: Numerous different compositions of Indian food spices are part of garam masala, but most come with subtle sweetness, floral notes, and a hint of heat due to the presence of black peppercorns and dry red chillies.
 Cinnamon, nutmeg, and mace are dominant components in all varieties of garam masala.

-The basic ones contain coriander seeds, green cardamom, black peppercorn, clove, nutmeg, mace, cumin seeds and ci namon.
+The basic ones contain coriander seeds, green cardamom, black peppercorns, cloves, nutmeg, mace, cumin seeds, and cinnamon.
 All herbs are roasted and ground into a powder format.
-Before infusing it into curries, it is added to water, oil or yoghurt to get a paste.
+Before infusing it into curries, it is mixed with water, oil, or yoghurt to make a paste.

-3. Cumin Seeds or Sabut Jeera (or Shahjeera)– Cumin and Coriander are a must-have spice combo.
-If you do not want to add complex spices, you can just use turmeric, cumin, and coriander powder to add earthy, mild flavours.
+3. Cumin Seeds or Sabut Jeera (or Shahjeera)- Cumin and Coriander are a must-have spice combo.
+If you do not want to add complex spices, you can use turmeric, cumin, and coriander powder for earthy, mild flavours.
 These are low in heat and found in all chutneys, spicy foods, and curry blends.
-Roasted powdered cumin is added for additional fragrance on top of tangy recipes such as dahi bhallas, gol gappe and chaat.
+Roasted powdered cumin adds an extra fragrance to tangy recipes such as dahi bhallas, gol gappe, and chaat.
 Shahjeera or Syah Jeera is a slightly different version of the same that comes in darker shades.

 4. Haldi(Turmeric Powder): Turmeric, which is a distinct yellow colour, is added to most Indian lentils, vegetables, and curries.
 A pinch of turmeric intensifies the flavours of most dishes.

-5. Hari Elaichi(Green Cardamom)—Whole green cardamom and seed powder are added to beverages and desserts.
+5. Hari Elaichi(Green Cardamom) Whole green cardamom and seed powder are added to beverages and desserts.
 These are often added to sweets to balance the overwhelming feeling of saturation after a multi-course or high-fat meal.
-Further, you get a warm herbal, citrusy, spicy, and minty taste, which is not just impressive but also lightens up the mood, especially when consumed after lunch or dinner.
-At the same time, whole black cardamom has an intense impact, and it gives a smoky texture to meat, rice and chicken dishes.
+Further, you get a warm, herbal, citrusy, spicy, and minty taste that is not just impressive but also lightens the mood, especially when consumed after lunch or dinner.
+At the same time, whole black cardamom has a strong impact and adds a smoky texture to meat, rice, and chicken dishes.

 7. Laung(Clove) - Cloves are unopened flower buds that enhance the pungent zest to dish up the devour.